Loudoun Valley Estates, Virginia

 Loudoun Valley Estates is a census-designated place (CDP) in Loudoun County, Virginia, United States.
-The population as of the 2010 United States Census was 3,656.
-It is a Toll Brothers community located near the planned Ashburn Metro station complex and Moorefield Station town center in the southern part of Ashburn, Virginia.
+The population as of the 2010 United States census was 3,656.
+It is a Toll Brothers community located near the planned Ashburn Metro station complex and Moorefield Station town center in the southern part of Ashburn.
 Loudoun Valley Estates is governed by a homeowners' association.

 It was formerly part of the county planning commission's Urban Policy Area but has been removed.
 The community is served by the Loudoun County Parkway.

 Geography

 Loudoun Valley Estates is in southeastern Loudoun County and is bordered by Brambleton to the south and west, Broadlands and Moorefield to the north, and the runways of Dulles International Airport to the east.
 It is 2 mi southwest of the Dulles Greenway (Virginia Route 267), 11 mi south of Leesburg, the county seat, and 32 mi west-northwest of Washington, D.C.

 According to the U.S. Census Bureau, the Loudoun Valley Estates CDP has a total area of 7.3 sqkm, of which 0.06 sqkm, or 0.76%, are water.
 The community is drained by Broad Run, a northeast-flowing tributary of the Potomac River.

 The land around Loudoun Valley Estates is gently rolling.
 The average elevation is 88 m.
 The population density is about 500 people per square kilometer.

 The climate is humid subtropical.
 The average temperature is 14 C. The warmest month is August, at 25 C, and the coldest is January, at 0 C. The average rainfall 1188 mm per year.
 The wettest month was October, at 128 mm of rain, and the least wet was November, at 54 mm.